lyra-viewer/Lyra/README.md

 ## Overview

 Lyra is a high-performance, minimalist image viewer designed for speed, fluid navigation, and precision, ideal for creative professionals who rely on images as a core resource in their workflow — such as:

 - 2D/3D artists
 - Game developers
 - Environment designers
 - And other advanced users

-Built on SDL3 and SkiaSharp, Lyra is optimized for browsing large collections of texture maps, HDRIs, baked assets, and other images exported from tools like Blender, Quixel Bridge, and modern DCC pipelines.
+Built on SDL3 and SkiaSharp, Lyra is optimized for browsing collections of texture maps, HDRIs, baked assets, and other images exported from tools like Blender, Quixel Bridge or modern DCC pipelines.

+> _Development note:_ Lyra is designed and written simultaneously.
+> As a result, parts of the code reflect iterative exploration rather than a fully pre-planned architecture.
+> Refactoring is ongoing wherever it improves clarity or maintainability.

 ---